Roblox/roact/docs/tutorials/shop-page.md

 ## Adding Animations

-To make our UI more lively, we are going to use the [*TweenService*](https://developer.roblox.com/en-us/api-reference/class/TweenService) to create a new Tween object.
+To make our UI more lively, we are going to use [*TweenService*](https://developer.roblox.com/en-us/api-reference/class/TweenService) for animations.
 The goal is to make the icon bigger when the mouse is inside the button.
 To be able to do that, we need a reference to the roblox instance we want to animate.
 Roact can provide that through refs.
 First we start by creating the ref in the [`init`](https://roblox.github.io/roact/guide/state-and-lifecycle/#lifecycle-methods) lifecycle method.

 ```lua
 function ProductItem:init()